On this page:

 - What IT system do I need to access?

 The Specialist and Enthusiast Vehicles (SEVs) Register is a database of vehicles that have met one or more of the eligibility criteria for entry on the SEVs Register and that may be eligible for concessional Register of Authorised Vehicles (RAV) entry if additional criteria are met.

-The Road Vehicle Standards Act 2018 (RVSA) is replacing the Motor Vehicle Standards Act 1989 (MVSA).
-The Department of Infrastructure, Transport, Regional Development and Communications (the department) is implementing the new legislation.
+On 1 July 2021, the Road Vehicle Standards Act 2018 (RVSA) replaced the Motor Vehicle Standards Act 1989 (MVSA).
+The Department of Infrastructure, Transport, Regional Development and Communications (the department) is managing the new legislation.

 The detail of how the new regulatory framework operates is contained in subsidiary legislation, the Road Vehicles Standards Rules 2019 (the Rules).
 The RVSA and other related legislation is known as the Road Vehicle Standards (RVS) legislation.